Relationship Issues

 Helpful Tips for Recovering From Codependency

 We are deeply relational and social creatures, which means that we are at our best when we are in healthy relationships with others.
 It’s truly said that no person is an island.
 We’re all caught up in a web of relationships in which we rely on others and others rely on us.
 The difficulty comes when that healthy reliance and dependence becomes something else.
 Codependency is one way to have an unhealthy reliance on others, and recovering from codependency can be complicated.
 Signs of a codependent relationship The term “codependency” describes a situation where a person’s sense of self isn’t well developed, and they rely too much on others for their identity.
 A codependent person defines themselves by the likes and acceptance of others.
 This means that they don’t have a stable sense of self rooted in something deeper than their present circumstances.
 Codependency happens for many different reasons, including dysfunctional family dynamics, social or cultural expectations, attachment issues, or unresolved childhood trauma.
 There are a few common signs that indicate codependency, and these include the following that you can look out for in your life: Having difficulty setting and maintaining healthy boundaries Codependent people struggle to say “No” or to set limits with others.
 This inability to set limits, coupled with often prioritizing the needs of others, will lead to feelings of resentment, burnout, or emotional exhaustion.
+A counselor from Frisco Christian Counseling can help you work through these challenges and develop healthier boundaries.
 Excessive reliance on others If your emotions rely excessively on others, that could be a sign of codependency.
 This might look like having a strong need for constant validation, reassurance, or emotional support from others, often at the expense of your own emotional well-being.
-Loss of personal identity If you feel like you have lost your sense of autonomy, or that you’ve lost touch with your interests, values, or goals, and [...]
+Loss of personal identity If you feel like you have [...]

 Comments Off on Helpful Tips for Recovering From Codependency